Danger on the Air

 Danger on the Air is a 1938 American mystery film directed by Otis Garrett.
 The film was based on the novel Death Catches Up with Mr. Kluck by author Xanthippe.

-Plot summary
+Plot

-Nan Grey, as Christina "Steenie" MacCorkle, a radio advertising executive, is suspected of murdering her client as Caesar Kluck, a soda magnate.
+Christina "Steenie" MacCorkle, a radio advertising executive, is suspected of murdering her client as Caesar Kluck, a soda magnate.

 Loathed by all who met him, or forced to work, with his underhanded business machinations, the victims, and suspects, start piling up.
-Including thug, Joe Downing, as Gangster Joe Carney; Lee J. Cobb as Tony Lisotti, trying to protect his daughter, Louise Stanley, as Maria Lisotti, from being another notch on Kluck's belt; and, Peter Lind Hayes, as Harry Lake, who is desperate to get on the air, seemingly at any cost.
+Including gangster Joe Carney and janitor Tony Lisotti, who is trying to protect his daughter, Maria Lisotti, from being another notch on Kluck's belt, and Harry Lake, who is desperate to get on the air, seemingly at any cost.

 Cast

 Production

 Danger on the Air was based on The Crime Club novel Death Catches Up with Mr. Kluck by Xantippe.
 Production on the film began in mid May 1938.

 Release

-Danger on the Air was released on July 1, 1938 by Universal Studios.
+Danger on the Air was released on July 1, 1938, by Universal Studios.